 - Cold compresses.
-Using an ice pack can reduce swelling and ease pain.
-You can apply ice up to 20 minutes, several times a day.
+Using an ice pack can reduce swelling and ease the pain.
+You can apply ice for up to 20 minutes several times a day.

 - Applying heat can help if your hands are painful and stiff.
-You can buy heat bags that you can put in the microwave that heat up in a couple of minutes.
+Heat bags that heat quickly in the microwave are excellent and effective.

-- Using splints on your thumb, fingers and wrist for support
+- Use splints on your thumb, fingers and wrist for support

-- Using tools that have padding to ease grip
+- Opt for tools that have padding to ease grip

-- Gently squeezing a sponge or rubber ball
+- Gently squeeze a sponge or rubber ball

 - Some medication in the form of gel or cream can give relief when rubbed onto sore joints

-You may also benefit from some simple daily exercises to help them with your range of motion.
+You may also benefit from some simple daily exercises to improve your range of motion.

 - Hand therapists can teach joint protection exercises and guide you on modifying activities to help protect your joints

-It is important to see your GP if you start to experience any of the following:
+It is essential to see your GP if you start to experience any of the following:

-- Your hands are warm and red, as well as being swollen and stiff
+- Your hands are warm and red, as well as swollen and stiff.

-- Your hands are stiff and swollen, particularly in the mornings and doesn’t settle down after half an hour
+- Your hands are stiff and swollen, particularly in the mornings and don’t settle down after half an hour.

 For more information on Osteoarthritis of the hand, please click here